 A person with limited mobility is tragically often excluded from life in their community because they have no way of moving around.
 But the gift of a wheelchair literally lifts someone from the dirt to a seat of dignity and opportunity.

-Tragically, a person with limited mobility is often excluded from life in their community simply because they have no way of moving around.
-A wheelchair removes isolation, lifting someone from the dirt into a seat of dignity and opportunity.
-Through Christ-honoring churches, Wheels for the World provides life-changing mobility along with the hope of the Gospel to people impacted by disability worldwide.
-You can get involved by donating a wheelchair, serving on an international outreach, or giving so that wheelchairs can be restored and provided to someone in need.
+Wheels for the World provides life-changing mobility along with the hope of the Gospel to people impacted by disability around the world.
+You can get involved by donating a wheelchair, serving on an international outreach, or giving so that wheelchairs can be restored and sent to someone in need.